urielgoncalves/fullcycle-docker/nginx-with-node-app/README.md

 # Note
-- This is just for Docker study purposes
+- This is just for Docker study purposes, simulating a development environment

 # Running
 - Clone the repo